JairMontenegro/ShadCdnReview/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+---

+Shad Documentation

+Open [Documentation](https://ui.shadcn.com/) for more details

+---

+All of necessary for take this course.

+Open [Git hub repository ](https://github.com/DevTalles-corp/shadcn-dashboard) For more details you can see all the branches that this course contains, you will see them divided by branches for each lesson.